PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Just like many other areas of law, vaccine injury claims have a statute of limitations.

 For cases where the petitioner did not die, the statute of limitations is 3 years from the first onset of symptoms.
-At DuPont & Blumenstiel, we like to play it safe and base our cases on the date of vaccination.
 For cases where the petitioner did die, the statute of limitations is 24 months from the date of death but not more than 4 years from the date of vaccination.

 It's important to keep these dates in mind so you don't miss them!
 If you believe you've suffered an adverse reaction to a vaccine, the time to act is now.